Don't Stop, Girlypop!

-Don't Stop, Girlypop! (previously titled Incolatus and then Incolatus: Don't Stop, Girlypop!) is an upcoming first-person shooter that is being developed by Australian studio Funny Fintan Softworks.
-It was announced on 24 February 2024.
+Don't Stop, Girlypop! (previously titled Incolatus and then Incolatus: Don't Stop, Girlypop!) is a first-person shooter developed by Australian studio Funny Fintan Softworks.
+It was announced on 24 February 2024 and was released on 29 January 2026.
+The game is described as "a Y2K girly pop boomershooter game featuring trans characters in a hyperpop gaming experience".

 Gameplay

 Don't Stop, Girlypop is a 3D fast-paced arcade and retro-style movement shooter with tonal and stylistic elements heavily inspired by Y2K aestheticism and pop culture surrounding the turn of the millennium; particular inspirations include flip phones, Bratz, Doodle Bears and Ultrakill.
 The game's systems and overall gameplay can be compared to earlier titles, such as Ultrakill and Doom Eternal.

 Don't Stop, Girlypop! places heavy emphasis on movement and stylish techniques to kill the game's various enemies.
 The player navigates several enemy filled arenas, armed with a variety of weapons each with alternative firing modes.
 Players are incentivized to use movement techniques to kill enemies in fast and stylistic fashion, with the more speed the player gains influencing their overall damage output.
 The player can also obtain a substance called "love" from the corpses of fallen enemies, allowing them to regenerate a small portion of their depleted health.
 The player is also able to customize their weapons and arms through an in-game menu.